RLE-Foundation/rllte/docs/index.md

 ## **Project Evolution**
 **RLLTE** selects RL algorithms based on the following tenet:

+- Generality takes all;
+- Improvements in sample efficiency or generalization ability;
 - Excellent performance on recognized benchmarks;
-- Improvements in generalization ability;
-- Improvements in sample efficiency;
-- Great compatibility for redevelopment.
+- Promising tools for RL.

 ## **Cite Us**
 If you use **RLLTE** in your research, please cite this project like this: